The JetPatch Main Menu

 - Scripts: A library of Scripts the automated tasks are based on

 On this page, you can see a breakdown of endpoint compliance by the operating system.

 This page contains patches that were discovered from both Windows and Linux servers.

-In patches page you can view on how many devices the patches is needed on, which remediation plan the patch is associated with and more useful metadata.
+In the patches page, you can view how many devices the patches is needed on, which remediation plan the patch is associated with and more useful metadata.